dantechguy/p2project/dissertation/diss.typ

 This makes building secure online games more accessible, and means more players can have better experiences playing multiplayer games.

+= >> Third attempt at Introduction

+most video games use passive replication. active replication was used early on, but several issues meant it wasnt feasible. this dissertation overcomes those problems, and overcomes modern problems too.

+forms of cheating. why we're only focussing on replication
+- bug explots -> "solved" by following good SW dev practises and writing good code
+- information leakage ->
+- aimbots, macros -> impossible to fully fix w/out securing the HW. "solved" with spyware
+- replication -> can be fully solved, but often isnt.
+- ... look at other forms of cheating

+problems with other forms of anticheat. why we want to secure the replication layer
+- many games dont secure this layer. have other layers instead
+- this layer of replication is often abstracted over in game development tools. devs never touch it, and never realise its a vulnerability.
+	- Only 20% of games on Steam from 2021, and it keeps decreasing are not made with an engine.
+Most top-grossing games are built with custom engines though, so they can implement this anticheat, but then they likely also have the resources to host servers and take the complex route. https://www.gamedeveloper.com/business/game-engines-on-steam-the-definitive-breakdown
+- game development tools will sell on-top anticheat
+- it doesnt make sense to have any other layer of anticheat without this core foundation. its like trying to hold a car together by duct taping the outside rather than just tightening the screws on the inside.

+problems with passive replication, which we want to fix
+- expensive to run -> this anticheat makes servers basically no-cost
+- not 100% secure -> all games here are 100% replicatable
+- if servers shut down,

+problems with active replication and why people dont use it, which we'll overcome
+- lock-step is not fast enough
+- was expensive to simulate whole world yourself. but modern computers are efficient.
+- everyone uses easy-to-use game engines but they dont support it. its hard to write properly. -> im writing a nice-to-use game engine they can use
+- switching an old game to an active replication system means re-writing the entire game from scratch, in a new way. writing a determinstic game engine, esp one which is stateless (for DAN) is expensive.
+- protection against and recovery from descynronisation (from 0fps blog) is hard -> writing in flutter. same codebase on all platforms, as long as you write determinstic code. just remember floats and PRNGs. synchronisation and re-sync functionality built in. tests for de-sync regularly with hashing as part of anticheat.

+active replication first mentioned by lesie lamport Lamport, L. (1978) “Time, clocks and the ordering of events in distributed systems” Communications of the ACM

+Doom uses lock-step and is peer-to-peer

+>> Check that active and passive replication are actually using SMR (determinstic etc)

+justify client-server over p2p. "its what all games do"? not really a good reason when im challenging 'what all games do' by using active replication. it simplifies the distribution and synchronisation of inputs, and avoids issues like players sending different inputs to different people. downsides are increased latency, and having to have a server. having a central server means there's no consensus: there is a single authority on the sequence of inputs sent, which means we can focus on other challenges.

+consistency model used (0fps blog 2)
+- two most commonly used:
+	- strict (limited by CAP theorem)
+	- optimistic (csp)
+- local perception filters slow the environment around you for other players the more yours is slowed / delayed. they interpolate the delay of objects in the world between the players the objects are closest to. this is unacceptable when high delay players are near you, as it slows down your game, and as it doesn't incorporate csp, so delays are visible. but tbf, neither is better in all scenarios. if you shot someone close to your in a FPS, there's no ideal solution. prediction is best for easily-predicted games, and perhaps LPFs otherwise.
+FPFs increase local input lag loads based on the other player's ping - THAT is unacceptable.

+(0fps blog 4) need to consider both bandwidth and latency.

 = Preparation
 Explain how system works?
 Explain what an event object consists of?
 Theory behind future modification, the latency cutoff, and the consequences for cheating.

 Software engineering techniques used.
 I used an iterative waterfall approach, where I laid out the individual modules and how they operate at a high level first.
 Then within each module I developed the overarching interface, iterating until all connected modules could work well together.
 Finally I implemented the interfaces.

 Talk about starting point of Flutter, and the high level theory behind the anticheat system.

+Doom iphone blog. original doom used p2p lockstep. experience was reduced for everyone to lowest denomenator.

+same with age of empires, which fudged over latency by making all commands have fixed latency (2 turns). it would adjust the speed for everyone to the slowest computer. blog recommends making network and game simulators to stress test. this and its two sequels used p2p.

 = Implementation